 GLOBAL MENTAL HEALTH

 Mental disorders contribute to 13% of the global burden of disease, with almost three quarters of this burden occurring in low- and middle-income countries.
 Mental health disorders make the largest contribution to the overall burden of non-communicable diseases, surpassing both cardiovascular disease and cancer.
-Moreover, mental disorders are risk factors and/or associated with both communicable and non-communicable diseases, and represent a leading cause of disability globally…more
+Moreover, mental health disorders are risk factors and/or are associated with both communicable and non-communicable diseases, and represent a leading cause of disability globally…more

 HYPERTENSION IN LOW- AND MIDDLE-INCOME COUNTRIES

-In September of 2011, the United Nations hosted a high-level meeting on the prevention and control of non-communicable diseases and associated risk factors.
+In September 2011, the United Nations hosted a high-level meeting on the prevention and control of non-communicable diseases and associated risk factors.
 One such risk factor is hypertension or high blood pressure, which is a major contributor to the growing global pandemic of cardiovascular disease and stroke.
 Every year, the World Health Organization estimates that hypertension causes 7.5 million deaths globally…more

 Access to effective and timely diagnosis is critical for the successful treatment of disease.
 In the developing world, diagnostic tools are often not available to assess an individual’s health status, risks of various illnesses and treatment options.
 In addition, little information about the burden of disease is available to guide population health decisions.
 These factors severely limit the care that people receive.
-Point-of-care diagnostics that are sensitive, specific, affordable, simple to use and amenable to use in low resource settings have demonstrated tremendous promise for bringing timely and accurate diagnosis to people living in developing countries…more
+Point-of-care diagnostics that are sensitive, specific, affordable, simple to use and amenable to use in low-resource settings have demonstrated tremendous promise for bringing timely and accurate diagnoses to people living in developing countries…more